t1/deployer/README.md

   jolokia:
     groupId: org.jolokia
     artifact-id: jolokia-war
-    version: 1.3.2
+    version: 1.6.0
 ```

 - Deploy the `deployer.war` to your container.
 On startup, it will find your file, pull jolokia from maven central, and deploy it to the container.

-- Change the file to version `1.3.3` and the deployer will pick up the change and upgrade jolokia.
+- Change the version in the file to `1.5.0` and the deployer will pick up the change and downgrade jolokia.

 ## Documentation